Skip to content

 Speakers

-• Brig.
-Gen. Al Bechelany, Director, Lebanon Mine Action Center
+- Brigadier Jihad Al Bechelany, Director, Lebanon Mine Action Centre

 Purpose of the session: